ambielecki/e28/p2/README.md

 * Filters on journal list are not perfect nor complete, still can have some timing issues even with debounce
 * List search filtering is just MySQL like statements, so, nothing fancy and will get slow
 * Building on production with a Deployer script, so no assets in the repo
-* I did not optimize any of the images (what few there are)